Wolverhampton Wanderers on Saturday 6th January 2018 at 15:00

 As with any city, there’s always load of shops, places to eat and drink as well as parks and open spaces.

 There is plenty to keep everyone entertained in Wolverhampton, so an overnight stay might be worthwhile.

 Take a 2 hour tour of Banks’s Brewery (WV1 4JT) learning about the brewing process, ending your visit with three free half pints of cask ale.

 You can also buy produce at the Brewery Shop.
 Tours are £8.50 and £5 for kids on Wednesdays, Fridays and Saturdays.

 Monmore Green Stadium (WV2 2JJ) has 12 dog races each Saturday night; entry is £6, senior citizens at £2 and under 18s free.

 Pubs and Grub

-The city centre car parks are handy, but are busy with shoppers so you’ll get stuck in long queues getting in and out.
-Better to park in the car parks away from Molineux and walking 10 minutes; and you’ll get back on the motorway quicker after the game.
+The city centre car parks are handy, but busy with shoppers and long queues going in and out.
+Better to park in car parks away from Molineux and walk 10 minutes and you’ll get back on the motorway easier after the game.

-There is some street parking on a small industrial estate near Wolverhampton Railway Station.
-It is near Kennedy Road (off Culwell Street).
-It’s then a ten minute walk to Molineux.’
+There’s some street parking on a small industrial estate near the train station.
+It’s near Kennedy Road (off Culwell Street).
+It’s then a ten minute walk to Molineux.